-Option Plan Category Number of Common Shares to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of Common Shares remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (1)

-Equity compensation plans approved by securityholders
+Option Plan Category Number of Common Shares to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of Common Shares remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (1) Equity compensation plans not approved by securityholders (3) N/A N/A N/A Total 22,282,975 \$3.02 6,668,533

-Option Plan (2) 19,460,923 \$2.61

-RSU Plan (4) 450,000 N/A

-DSU Plan (5) 250,000 N/A

-Equity compensation plans not approved by securityholders (3) N/A N/A N/A

-Total 20,160,923 \$2.61 5,559,210

-- (1) Based on a total of 20,160,923 Common Shares issuable pursuant to all share-based compensation arrangements representing 10% of the Corporation's issued and outstanding share capital of 257,201,331 Common Shares as at December 31, 2018. - (2) Stock option plans and other security-based compensation arrangements which have been adopted prior to an issuer listing on TSX and are in effect upon listing on the TSX must be in compliance with TSX requirements.
+- (1) Based on a total of 28,951,508 Common Shares issuable pursuant to all share-based compensation arrangements representing 10% of the Corporation's issued and outstanding share capital of 289,515,077 Common Shares as at December 31, 2019. - (2) Stock option plans and other security-based compensation arrangements which have been adopted prior to an issuer listing on TSX and are in effect upon listing on the TSX must be in compliance with TSX requirements.
 However, such arrangements do not need to be approved by the security holders at the time of listing on the TSX.
 Within three years after institution, and within every three years thereafter, listed issuers must obtain security holder approval for rolling stock option plans in order to continue to grant awards. - (3) There are no equity compensation plans of the Corporation that have not been approved by Shareholders. - (4) The maximum number of Common Shares issuable from treasury under the RSU Plan shall not exceed 5 million Common Shares.
 Pursuant to the terms of the RSU Plan, settlement of RSUs can be made in the form of Common Shares, cash or a combination thereof.
 The weighted average exercise price for RSUs is not applicable, given that the RSU settlement date is based on the volume weighted average price of the Common Shares traded on the TSX for the five consecutive trading days prior to such date. - (5) The maximum number of Common Shares issuable from treasury under the DSU Plan shall not exceed 5 million Common Shares.
 Pursuant to the terms of the DSU Plan, settlement of DSUs can be made in the form of Common Shares, cash or a combination thereof.

-As at December 31, 2018, the Corporation had 19,460,923 Options outstanding representing approximately 7.56% of the issued and outstanding Common Shares then outstanding.
-As at December 31, 2018, the Corporation had 450,000 RSUs outstanding representing approximately 0.17% of the issued and outstanding Common Shares then outstanding.
-As at December 31, 2018, the Corporation had 250,000 DSUs outstanding representing approximately 0.10% of the issued and outstanding Common Shares then outstanding.
+As at December 31, 2019, the Corporation had 20,012,166 Options outstanding representing approximately 6.91% of the issued and outstanding Common Shares then outstanding.
+As at December 31, 2019, the Corporation had 1,575,000 RSUs outstanding representing approximately 0.54% of the issued and outstanding Common Shares then outstanding.
+As at December 31, 2019, the Corporation had 695,809 DSUs outstanding representing approximately 0.24% of the issued and outstanding Common Shares then outstanding.

-The annual burn rate of the Option Plan was: (i) 2.2% for the 2018 Financial Year (ii) 3.3% for the 2017 Financial Year; and (iii) 5.5% for the 2016 Financial Year.
-The annual burn rate of the RSU Plan was 0.20% and the annual burn rate of the DSU Plan was 0.11% for the 2018 Financial Year.
+The annual burn rate of the Option Plan was: (i) 2.15% for the 2019 Financial Year (ii) 2.2% for the 2018 Financial Year; and (ii) 3.3% for the 2017 Financial Year.
+The annual burn rate of the RSU Plan was: (i) 0.39% for the 2019 Financial Year; and (ii) 0.20% for the 2018 Financial Year.
+The annual burn rate of the DSU Plan was: (i) 0.15% for the 2019 Financial Year; and (ii) 0.11% for the 2018 Financial Year.
 The RSU Plan and DSU Plan were established in 2017 and no awards were approved pursuant to the RSU Plan and DSU Plan for the 2017 Financial Year.
 The annual burn rate is calculated by dividing the number of Options, RSUs or DSUs granted during the applicable fiscal year by the weighted average number of Common Shares outstanding for the applicable fiscal year.
 The Corporation has never issued any awards under the ESP Plan.